carnivuth/2nd_brain/pages/mobile_systems/mobile_middleware/MOBILE_MIDDLEWARE.md

 index: 32
 ---

-# MOBILE MIDDLEWARE
+# Mobile middleware

 Mobile Middleware general definition:

 *support software stack, typically cross-layer and application-agnostic, which targets issues and challenges at OSI levels >= 4*

-## WHY A MIDDLEWARE FOR MOBILE APPLICATIONS
+## Why a middleware for mobile applications

 Many of the problems that a mobile application need to resolve are always the same and are related to the **network not always available and no guaranteed performance**.